What is pyRevit MCP?

 Revit MCP: Natural Language Control with Claude AI

 Revit MCP is a bridge between Claude Desktop and your live Revit model.
-You give instructions in plain English — "find all rooms missing a department parameter" or "set the fire rating to 90 minutes on every door in Phase 2" — and the AI executes them directly inside Revit in real time.
+You give instructions in plain English, like "find all rooms missing a department parameter" or "set the fire rating to 90 minutes on every door in Phase 2", and the AI executes them directly inside Revit in real time.

 This is where MCP earns its place: tasks that vary, require conditional logic, or need you to investigate the model before you know what to change.
 You do not need a script for every situation.
 You describe what you want, and it happens.